mytourist/api-documentation/availability.md

 ```

 ## Availability calendar results
 This endpoint will return the `available` rooms and current price per `price rate` for each day of the given month.
-You can take all your roomtypes or just one single
+You can take all your roomtypes or just one single.

 **POST** `https://app.mytourist.cloud/api/v1/availability/`